moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 ## byte

 In most computer systems, a byte is a unit of data that is eight binary digits long.
 A byte is the unit most computers use to represent a character such as a letter, number or typographic symbol.
-Each byte can hold a string of bits that need to be used in a larger unit for application purposes.
+Each byte can hold a sequence of bits that need to be used in a larger unit for application purposes.

 ## radix (aka base)